 Stage II demolished existing buildings E & F along Akoranga Drive, and construction is complete of 30 two bedroom apartments with underground parking in a three story building.

-Stage III has demolished existing buildings G & H on the corner of Akoranga Drive and Warehouse Way and construction has begun of 48 two and three bedroom apartments with underground parking and recreational facilities in a five story building.
-Completion date is expected to be May 2022.
+Stage III demolished existing buildings G & H on the corner of Akoranga Drive and Warehouse Way and constructed 48 two and three bedroom apartments with underground parking in a five story building plus an adjacent recreational facility.

 There is a wide range of Activities open to those that wish to participate in them – but which are in no sense obligatory for those that do not so wish.
 As examples only, we have

 Our community centre has an attractive lounge complete with a purpose built bar, Café/Restaurant, Library, Hairdressing Salon, Clinic and Conservatory.
 There is a Barbecue area outside and a Workshop for Residents’ use downstairs.
 Additional recreation facilities include an snooker/billiards room, indoor heated pool, spa pool, gymnasium